 Double-Booked Surgeons: Study Raises Safety Questions For High-Risk Patients

 Surgeons are known for their busy schedules — so busy that they don't just book surgeries back to back.
 Sometimes they'll double-book, so one operation overlaps the next.
-A lead surgeon will perform the key elements, then move to the next room — leaving other, often junior surgeons, to open the procedure and finish it up.
+A lead surgeon will perform the key elements, then move to the next room — leaving other, often junior, surgeons to open the procedure and finish it up.

-A large study published Tuesday in JAMA suggests that this practice of overlapping surgeries is safe for most patients, with those undergoing overlapping surgeries fairing the same as those who are the sole object of their surgeon's attention.
+A large study published Tuesday in JAMA suggests that this practice of overlapping surgeries is safe for most patients, with those undergoing overlapping surgeries faring the same as those who are the sole object of their surgeon's attention.

-But the study also identified a subset of vulnerable patients who might be bad candidates; the practice of double-booking the lead surgeon's time seemed to put these patients at significantly higher risk of post-op complications, such as infections, pneumonia, heart attack or death.
+But the study also identified a subset of vulnerable patients who might be bad candidates.
+The practice of double-booking the lead surgeon's time seemed to put these patients at significantly higher risk of post-op complications, such as infections, pneumonia, heart attack or death.

 Researchers say Tuesday's study by a multidisciplinary research team from several universities is the most comprehensive analysis of the practice to date, delving into the outcomes of more than 60,000 knee, hip, spine, brain or heart surgeries among patients ages 18 to 90 at eight medical centers.
 The study compared the outcomes of procedures done in isolation with those that were scheduled to overlap by an hour or more.